Hebrews 11:4

 Primitive Sacrifices

-Adam and Eve sinned, but God did not cut off communication with the human race.
-Through sacrifice, He established the way for the human race to approach Him.
-Sacrifice assumes two things: the voluntary surrender of everything to God and the acknowledgment that no one can reach Him unless sin is atoned for.
-But Abel and Cain did conform to a divine command, for the concept of redemption would not be introduced until Moses day.
+However, Cain and Abel did not obey a divine command, for the concept of redemption would not be introduced for hundreds of years.
 They had no sacrificial tradition to follow.
 These first sacrifices graphically demonstrate the human compulsion to bless God through giving.

 Cain was a farmer and his younger brother was a herdsman.
-The difference between them lay not in age or in occupation, but in character.
-Sacrificing is costly, but the real value of a sacrifice can only be determined by the integrity of the one who gives it.
+The difference between them was not age or occupation – but character.
+Sacrificing is costly and its true value can only be determined by the integrity of the one who gives it.
 God looks past the gift and straight into the heart.
-We are accepted, not by what we do, but by who we are.
+We are not accepted by what we do but by who we are.
 If we have a grudge against a brother, Jesus commands us to leave our gift at the altar.
 After reconciliation, we are then free to come and offer our gifts (Mt.
 5:23-24).
-Offerings are only acceptable when faith is evidenced.
-Abel offered a better sacrifice than Cain.
-“More excellent” (pleiona) means a more abundant, more acceptable, and more complete sacrifice.
-Abel’s offering was more valuable, more appropriate, and more carefully selected.
-The mention of “the fat” of the Abel’s lamb proves the lamb had been slain.
-He did not retain the best part of the animal for himself, but offered it to God.
-It was superior because superior faith prompted it.

 Scripture is silent concerning the motives behind the offerings of Abel and Cain.
-Any attempt to explain why takes us back to the story of their parents.
+Any hope of explaining their rationale takes us back to the story of their parents.
 Adam and Eve’s attempt to make clothing for themselves proved insufficient (Gen. 3:7).
 God then provided coverings of animal skins for them (3:21).
 To obtain these, blood was necessarily shed.
 God thus introduced the law of substitutionary sacrifice.
 The precedent was thereby established that the death of animals was divinely sanctioned in order to cover the shame of sin, symbolized by nakedness.
 Although the concept was embryonic, it is possible Abel’s motivation to shed blood as a covering for sin sprang from God’s interaction with his parents in this regard.
 In slaying his lamb, perhaps he was expressing thankfulness to God for providing animal skin as a covering for sin and shame.
 Abel’s lamb was sacrificed in gratitude, as were Noah’s burnt offerings after the flood (Gen.8:20).
 While it is rational to kill an animal in self defense, there is no logical reason to slay an animal as a sacrifice.
 The desire to do so in the antediluvian era is only explained by man’s inherent knowledge that the innocent must suffer for the guilty.
-The mention of these voluntary gifts fits perfectly into this epistle that focuses upon the necessity of blood sacrifices.
+The mention of Abel’s voluntary gift fits perfectly into this epistle that focuses upon the necessity of blood sacrifices.

 Cain